smiah069/helloWorld/usefulTermCmd_OpensourceSW.md

+**Disclaimer**

+*This document is very messy at this point!
+I started putting things here long ago.
+Of course, many things have changed and some information placed here is obsolete!!.
+Hopefully, I will find some time down the road to delete some obsolete information/instructions and  make this document tidy for other users.
+It comes with no warranty and you can try some instructions placed here at your own risk!*

+**Zipping and Unzipping Files**

+* *unzip folder.zip*  will unzip the folder.zip and place its contents in the current directory
+* *unzip folder.zip -d myFolder* will unzip the folder.zip and place its contents in /myFolder/ directory
+* *zip -r myZipFolder folder* will zip the *folder* (and its contents) and name the zip folder as *myZipFolder*
+* *zip folder file1 file2 file3* will put files named file1 file2 file3 into the new zip archive called folder.zip

 *  *Pandoc* is an open source software that can be used to do many things, for example, converting docx to markdown format